Curtiss Logo

 What is Curtiss?

-Curtiss Aeroplane and Motor Company figure prominently in the annals of American aviation history.
+Curtiss Airplane and Motor Company figures prominently in the annals of American aviation history.
 Founded in 1909.
-Glen Hammond Curtiss and Augustus Moore Herring in Hammondsport, New York, the company set the pace in aircraft construction.
+Glen Hammond Curtiss and Augustus Moore Herring, in Hammondsport, New York, set the pace in aircraft construction.
 For twenty years, until 1929, the company was at the forefront of American aviation, pioneering numerous advances and innovations.
 A relentless pursuit of excellence in aircraft construction became the hallmark of the Curtiss Aeroplane and Motor Company.
 The company built a variety of aircraft, from floatplanes to military aircraft, making significant contributions to civil and military aviation.

 1909 – 1929